Quantum CORDIC -- Arcsine on a Budget: Quantum CORDIC for Arcsine

 \section{Quantum CORDIC for Arcsine}

-There are a few immediate challenges that appear when we try and move CORDIC to a quantum setting, in this section we detail the solutions step-by-step.
-Before going through the steps, we have a few important facts to note.
+There are a few immediate challenges that appear when adapting CORDIC to a quantum setting, in this section we detail the solutions step-by-step.
+We first note a few important facts.
 We represent the values $\theta_i, x_i, y_i, t_i$ using fixed point two's complement in the range $[-2,2)$ with one sign bit, one integer bit, and \hbox{$n-2$} fractional bits.
 This avoids any issues with overflow, in the case of $\theta_i$, $\theta$ is in the range $[-\pi/2, \pi/2)$, so $|\theta| \leq \pi/2 < 2$.
 In the case of $|x_i|, |y_i|, |t_i|$, each represents side-lengths of vectors with a magnitude that increases in size by $(1+4^{-i})$ each step, thus,

-You can verify the inequality by taking $n\rightarrow \infty$, taking the $\ln$ of the infinite product, using the inequality \hbox{$\ln(1+x)<x$} for positive $x$, and finally using the geometric series.
+One can verify the inequality by taking $n\rightarrow \infty$, taking the $\ln$ of the infinite product, using the inequality \hbox{$\ln(1+x)<x$} for positive $x$, and finally using the geometric series.
 The product represents the stretch caused by the pseudo-rotations over the iterations.
 The two's complement also allows us to check if a value is negative easily using the most significant bit, if it is $1$ then the value is negative, otherwise, the value is positive.
-To approximate multiplication by $2^{-m}$, we will use the right bit-shift operation, $x_0x_1\cdots x_{n-1}\gg m$, we move each bit to the right by $m$ places, deleting the $m$ rightmost bits.
+To approximate multiplication by $2^{-m}$, we use the right bit-shift operation, $x_0x_1\cdots x_{n-1}\gg m$, we move each bit to the right by $m$ places, ignoring the $m$ rightmost bits.
 Also note that, when right bit-shifting in two's complement, the previous leftmost bit is copied into the new leftmost bits, for example:

 This ensures right bitshifts work as a division by powers of two for negative numbers.